JanFriske/Figura-KI---Figura-AI/README.md

 CE (Core Engine): The heart of Figura-KI, it manages and controls the core AI processing capabilities.

-SASE (Sequence and Stability Engine): Responsible for ensuring the seamless execution, coordination, and stability of all processes within the system.
+SSASE (System-Sequence and Stability Engine): Responsible for ensuring the seamless execution, coordination, and stability of all processes within the system.

 IE (Investigation Engine): Entrusted with all autonomous data investigation and analysis within the system.